John-Auerbach/Add-Public-Skate-Schedule-to-Google-Calendar/README.md

-# Public Skating Scheduler
+# Add Public Skate Schedule to Google Calendar

-This project is a command-line application that allows users to automatically add public skating events from a shared Google Calendar to their personal Google Calendar.
+This project is a command-line application that allows users to automatically add only the public skating events from the Pegula Ice Rink Calendar to their personal Google Calendar.

 ## Features